ddworken/hishtory/README.md

 This disables syncing completely so that the client will not rely on the hiSHtory backend at all.
 You can also change the syncing status via `hishtory syncing enable` or `hishtory syncing disable`.

+For more information on offline mode, see [here](https://github.com/ddworken/hishtory/blob/master/docs/offline-binary.md).

 </blockquote></details>

 <details>